ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

       you love the most, usually close to your kitchen for convenience and inspiration!
   - question: I already have a garden, why do I need you?
-    answer: Even experienced gardeners run into issues or need a new perspective.
+    answer: Even experienced gardeners run into issues or could use a new perspective.
 My hourly [garden
       coaching](https://denverkitchengardens.com/services/garden-coaching)
       services are great for folks who could use a little help with issues or edible garden design.